Teen Dating Violence Can Lead To Homicide — Girls Are The Most Common Victims

 There are several evidence-based programs that teach adolescents relationship skills and how to avoid intimate partner violence, notes Adhia.
 The U.S. Centers for Disease Control and Prevention has a list of such programs.

 And there are hotlines specifically for teens facing intimate partner violence, like the National Teen Dating Abuse helpline, adds Bair-Merritt.
-Teenagers can call 1-866-331-9474 or text LOVEIS to 22522 and be connected with a professional trained to gauge whether someone is in immediate danger, how scared they are feeling, whether they or their partner have access to firearms and can help individuals get out of unsafe situations.
+Teenagers can call 1-866-331-9474 or text LOVEIS to 22522 and be connected with a professional trained to gauge whether they are in immediate danger, how scared they are feeling, whether they or their partner have access to firearms and to help individuals get out of unsafe situations.
 Teenagers can also chat with someone for help at loveisrespect.org.